Gordon Brown (Australian politician): Early life

 Brown was born on 11 February 1885, in Chesterfield, Derbyshire, England.
-He was the son of Jane (née Woodcock) and William Brown; his father was a bootmaker and Methodist lay preacher.
+He was the son of Jane (born Woodcock) and William Brown; his father was a bootmaker and Methodist lay preacher.
 Brown attended Clay Cross Grammar School on a scholarship and was then apprenticed to a patternmaker at a steam-engine manufacturing company.
 He had a "restless disposition" and also briefly worked as a piano salesman and in a coal mine in the north of England.
 He was a member of the Social Democratic Federation where he was "steeped in Marxian theory".

 Canada

 In 1908, Brown moved to Canada where he became involved with the Socialist Party of Canada.
-He later recalled his first major political speech as a three-hour address in Victoria, British Columbia.
+His first major political speech was a three-hour address in Victoria, British Columbia.
 He stood unsuccessfully for the House of Commons in Victoria City at the 1911 federal election.
 Brown became disillusioned with the movement's lack of success and doctrinaire nature.
 He was briefly imprisoned for street agitation, and subsequently returned to England.